The Bachelor (American TV series) season 23

 The twenty-third season of The Bachelor premiered on January 7, 2019.
 This season features 26-year-old Colton Underwood, a former professional football player and charity founder from Washington, Illinois.

 Underwood finished in fourth place on the fourteenth season of The Bachelorette featuring Becca Kufrin, and also appeared on the fifth season of Bachelor in Paradise.
 The season concluded on March 12, 2019, with Underwood choosing to pursue a relationship with 23-year-old speech pathologist Cassie Randolph.
 Randolph was the first woman to win in the show's history after quitting in the same season.
 The couple announced their breakup on May 29, 2020.
+In September 2020, Randolph filed a restraining order against Underwood, alleging that he stalked her and put a tracking device on her car, but the restraining order was later dropped after the two reached a private agreement.

 Underwood publicly came out as gay on April 14, 2021, making him the first lead in franchise history to publicly identify as gay.

 Production

 Casting and contestants

 On September 4, 2018, during Good Morning America, Underwood was announced as the next Bachelor over Blake Horstmann and Jason Tartick, who are castmates with Underwood in The Bachelorette season 14.
 Horstmann would go on to be a contestant in season six of Bachelor in Paradise.

 Three contestants were first introduced in The Ellen DeGeneres Show on September 20, 2018.
 On that show, Colton met Annie Reardon, Sydney Lotuaco, and Katie Morton in a game of Know or Go.
 Annie won the game and got to talk to Colton for longer than Sydney and Katie.
 The rest of the contestants were later revealed on the official Facebook page by Chris Harrison on December 6, 2018.

 Notable contestants include beauty queens Caelynn Miller-Keyes, Hannah Brown and Hannah Godwin competed one against another in various beauty pageants.
 Miller-Keyes and Brown competed in Miss USA 2018, as Miss North Carolina USA and Miss Alabama USA, respectively; Miller-Keyes was placed as the first runner-up, Godwin had competed against Brown in Miss Alabama USA; and Catherine Agro is the twin sister of America's Next Top Model cycle 20 contestant Alexandra Agro.